Genivia/ugrep/README.md

            %e     the ending byte offset of the match.

-           %u     select unique lines only unless option -u is used.
+           %u     select unique lines only, unless option -u is used.

+           %1     the first regex group capture of the match,  and  so  on  up  to group %9, same as %[1]#; requires option -P.

+           %[NUM]#
+                  the regex group capture NUM; requires option -P.

+           %G     list of group capture indices/names of the match (option -P).

+           %[NAME1|NAME2|...]G
+                  NAMEs corresponding to the group capture indices of the match.

-           %g     the group capture index of the match or 1 (option -P).
+           %g     the group capture index/name of the match or 1 (option -P).

            %[NAME1|NAME2|...]g
                   NAME corresponding to the group capture index of the match.

-           %,     if not the first match: a comma, same as %[,]>.

-           %:     if not the first match: a colon, same as %[:]>.

-           %;     if not the first match: a semicolon, same as %[;]>.

-           %|     if not the first match: a verical bar, same as %[|]>.

            %%     the percentage sign.

-           %1     the  first  regex  group  capture  of the match, and so on up to group %9, same as %[1]#; requires option -P Perl matching.

-           %[NUM]#
-                  the regex group capture NUM; requires option -P Perl matching.

            The  [ARG]  part  of  a  field  is  optional  and may be omitted.
 When present, the argument must be placed in [] brackets, for example  %[,]F to output a comma, the pathname, and a separator.

            %[SEP]$ and %u are switches and do not send anything to the output.

-           The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding  the  field  by  %[SEP]$.
-When  [SEP]  is  not provided, this reverses the separator to the default separator or the separator speci- fied with --separator.
+           The  separator used by %F, %H, %N, %K, %B, %S, and %G may be changed by preceding the field by %[SEP]$.
+When  [SEP]  is  not  provided,  this reverts  the separator to the default separator or the separator speci- fied with --separator.

            Formatted output is written for each matching pattern, which means that a  line may be output multiple times when patterns match more than once on the same line.
 When field %u is found  anywhere  in  the  specified format  string,  matching  lines are output only once unless option -u, --ungroup is used or when a newline is matched.

            Additional formatting options: